thymeleaf/thymeleaf/README.markdown

 -----------------------------------------------------------------------

- This is a version of the STSM example application based on Spring 5.0, Spring Web Reactive and Spring Boot 2.0.
+ This is a version of the STSM example application based on Spring 5.0, Spring WebFlux and Spring Boot 2.0.

  To learn more: